 The W.D.
 Borrie Prize is awarded to the best student paper on a population-related topic.
 Students of demography and population studies, enrolled in an Australian or New Zealand tertiary institution are eligible to enter across three prize categories:

 b) Honours / Masters / Graduate Diploma

-Certificates and cash prizes are awarded to the winners in each category.
+Certificates, cash prizes, and a publication opportunity in Australian Population Studies are awarded to the winners in each category.
 Papers can be on any population-related topic of the student's choice.
 There is no set word limit.
-However, papers will usually be 2,000-6,000 words, about the same length as a journal article.
+However, papers will usually be 2,000-8,000 words, about the same length as a journal article.
 Excessively long entries are discouraged.

 For more information, download the Borrie Prize Rules and Entry Form: